dimitri-koenig/simple-vertec-api/docs/api.md

 * `username`: A string with your vertec username
 * `password`: A string with your vertec username
 * `verbose` *(optional)*: A boolean which set on true will output additional log data
+* `defaultRequestOptions` *(optional)*: An object with addition request default options which can override standard options

 # select(select, [params], fields) -> Promise